 The School Services Academy (SSA) programmes are military focused and delivered to High School Students.
-The three separate programmes are delivered to: Year 10, Year 11 and Year 12 Students with the aim of promoting a positive learning environment to increase student engagement and achievement.
+The three separate programmes are NZQA accredited and delivered to: Year 10, Year 11 and Year 12 Students with the aim of promoting a positive learning environment to increase student engagement and achievement.

 The purpose of these programmes is to provide Schools an alternative learning programme to help re-engage students and/or provide a pathway to services.
 It will be through the use of military concepts and instruction this programme will develop student interaction and engagement.
 These programmes focus primarily on student attitude, discipline and behavior, through the use of drill, physical training and academic study.